 This very casual list of speakers grew.
 Ginny had been toying with some way to organize the free speakers bureau, but her public relations company, Ginny Richardson Public Relations, was so busy she never got around to it.

 Finally, in the spring of 1996, she named it Free Speech and formalized the list.
 GR-PR employees worked on the Free Speech project and sent many a mailer to clubs, libraries, chambers of commerce, rotaries, churches, etc. Requests started to multiply.

 Mary Peterson Kauffold, a writer from the Chicago Tribune, heard about the free speakers bureau and wrote a very brief four paragraph story that appeared in late July 1996 in the DuPage section.
 It was titled, “Cheap talk for area groups,” and oh, the power of the press.
 The phone calls were nonstop.

 So many people were (and are) interested in becoming speakers in the bureau, very high level people, all with experience and willingness to give a talk, unconcerned about the size of the audience or the donated time.

 It is a labor of love for everyone involved.
-We are extremely proud of the speakers and the wide variety of topics Free Speech offers.
-Today, at the 11 year benchmark, we offer more than 200 free topics.
+We are extremely proud of the speakers and the wide variety of topics offered.
+Today, two decades later, we offer more than 200 free topics.
 And it keeps growing.